anttonalberdi/holoflow/README.md

   2. Duplicate read removal using **seqkit rmdup**
   3. Mapping reads against reference genome(s) using **bwa mem**

-- Config file *config.yaml*, in which the user may be interested to customise:
+- Config file *config.yaml*, in which the user may be interested in customising:
   1. Quality filtering - specific adapter sequences, minimum quality, character separating the mate read number.